limacat76/SoftLisp/Readme.md

-<<Any sufficiently complicated C or Fortran program contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.>>
+> Any sufficiently complicated C or Fortran program contains an ad-hoc, informally-specified, bug-ridden, slow implementation
+> of half of Common Lisp. - Philip Greenspun

 # SoftLisp
 A simple embeddable lisp interpreter written in C++.